 If you know where the doorbell wires run, trace them back to find the transformer’s location.
-Newer homes often have doorbell transformers conveniently located in plain sight, high on a garage wall.
+Note: Newer homes often have doorbell transformers conveniently located in plain sight, high on a garage wall.

-To check the doorbell transformer:
+To test the doorbell transformer:

-1Adjust a volt-ohm meter’s scale to 25 VAC.
-Attach the two probes to the two flat screws that connect the small-gauge doorbell wires to the transformer.
+1 Adjust a volt-ohm meter’s scale to 25 VAC.
+Touch the probes to the two flat screws that connect the small-gauge doorbell wires to the transformer.

-2Compare the reading to the device’s voltage requirements.
+2 Test the transformer by comparing the reading to the device’s voltage requirements.
 If it’s too low or exceeds 16 volts, shut off the power to the transformer before doing any more work on the doorbell system.
 Replace the transformer with a new one, readily available at home centers.